Firewings77/hcde-410-final/README.md

 ## Methods

-To analyze these relationships, I’ll utilize visual tools like bar charts, scatter plots, and tables will help show patterns in the data.
+To analyze these relationships, I’ll utilize visual tools like bar charts, scatter plots, and tables to help show patterns in the data.

 ## Significance